sarahsfrra/sarahsfrra.github.io/README.md

-# 💫 MY PORTOFOLIO WEBSITE 💫
+# 🚀 Dive into the Digital Showcase of My Journey!🚀

-I have created a portfolio website showcasing the projects I've created during my vocational school journey.
-I utilized HTML, CSS, and JavaScript.
+Welcome to my interactive portfolio website, where I take you on a captivating journey through the projects I've crafted during my vocational school experience.
+🎨 I've harnessed the power of HTML, CSS, and JavaScript to breathe life into these digital masterpieces, and I'm thrilled to share them with you.

-<br>Please explore it through the following link [(MyPorto✨)](https://sarahsfrra.github.io/)
+Please explore it through the following link [(MyPorto✨)](https://sarahsfrra.github.io/)